-Based on the information currently available, the selected remedy for the 2.36-Inch Rocket MRS (a combination of LUCs, surface and subsurface clearance) is protective of human health and the environment and satisfies the statutory requirements of CERCLA §121(b) with regard to the former use of the MRS by the Army and DOD.
-Although it is the most costly of the alternatives, it also provides the greatest reduction in risk and utilizes permanent solutions and alternative treatment technologies to the maximum extent practicable.
+Based on the information currently available, the selected remedy for the 60 mm Mortar Range MRS (a combination of LUCs, and surface and subsurface clearance) is protective of human health and the environment and satisfies the statutory requirements of CERCLA §121(b) with regards to the former use of the MRS by the Army and DoD.
+Although it is the most costly of the alternatives, it also provides the most reduction in risk and utilizes permanent solutions and alternative treatment technologies to the maximum extent practicable.
 Substantive portions of the Resource Conservation and Recovery Act (RCRA) Disposal Requirements (40 CFR 264, Subpart X) may apply as an applicable or relevant and appropriate requirement (ARAR) if, as part of a surface or subsurface clearance, munitions are consolidated for treatment, storage, or disposal.
+No other ARARs were identified.